eProsima Integration Service

 The System Handles or plugins, for each supported protocol.

-A YAML Configuration, which follows a specific syntax.
+A YAML Configuration file, which follows a specific syntax.

 Integration Service Core¶